What is Chile's pathway to limit global warming to 1.5°C?

 Scaling

-Chile's transport sector direct CO₂ emissions (of energy demand)
+Chile's transport sector direct CO₂ emissions (from energy demand)

 MtCO₂/yr